1. Resource Library

 Tokens can be single-use or multi-use—referred to as non-persistent and persistent, respectively.
 With a persistent token, a repeat customer’s data is identified by the same token each time they order.
 This makes future transactions easier for customers, while at the same time, the original card data never touches your systems.

-What is the difference between tokenization and encryption?
+What is the difference between payment tokenization and encryption?

 Tokenization and encryption have the same function: keeping sensitive data safe using cryptographic technology.
 However, they serve this function in differing ways.